CohenLabPrinceton/pvp/_docs/index.rst

    :alt: Gui Overview - modular design, alarm cards, multiple modalities of input, alarm limits represented consistently across ui

-PVP's software was developed to bring the philosophy of free and open source software to medical devices.
-PVP is not only open-source from top to bottom, but we have developed it as a framework for **an adaptable, general-purpose, communally-developed ventilator.**
+PVP's software was developed to bring the philosophy of free and open-source software to medical devices.
+PVP is not only open from top to bottom, but we have developed it as a framework for **an adaptable, general-purpose, communally-developed ventilator.**

 PVP's ventilation control system is fast, robust, and **written entirely in high-level Python** (3.7) -- without the development and inspection bottlenecks of split computer/microprocessor systems that require users to read and write low-level hardware firmware.